saleha-muzammil/Academic-Time-Machine/README.md

 ### Credits 🙌

-We would like to extend our sincere gratitude to [@syedmalimustafa](https://github.com/syedmalimustafa) and [@raza-h](https://github.com/raza-h) for their valuable contributions to the FAST-NUCES Lahore Past Papers repository.
+We would like to extend our sincere gratitude to [@syedmalimustafa](https://github.com/syedmalimustafa) , [@raza-h](https://github.com/raza-h) , [@Hassaan-T075](https://github.com/Hassaan-T075) for their valuable contributions to the FAST-NUCES Lahore Past Papers repository.
 Their involvement and efforts have greatly enhanced the collection of past papers and improved the overall quality of the repository. 👏👏